777arc/textbook/content/link_budgets.rst

 Transmit Power
 #####################

-Transmit power is fairly straightforward.
-It will be a value in watts, dBW, or dBm (recall dBm is shorthand for dBmW).
+Transmit power is fairly straightforward; it will be a value in watts, dBW, or dBm (recall dBm is shorthand for dBmW).
 Every transmitter has one or more amplifiers, and the transmit power is mostly a function of those amplifiers.
-An analogy for transmit power would be the wattage of a light bulb: the higher the wattage, the more light transmitted by the bulb.
+An analogy for transmit power would be the watt rating (power) of a light bulb: the higher the wattage, the more light transmitted by the bulb.
 Here are examples of approximate transmit power for different technologies:

 ==================  =====  =======
 \                       Power